-An Absolute Discharge is a finding of guilt that does not result in a criminal record.
+An Absolute Discharge is a finding of guilt that does not result in a criminal conviction.
 The finding of guilt occurs either after trial, or by early guilty plea by an accused.
 Information relating to the discharge is removed from law enforcement computers after a period of one year.

 In the Canadian justice system, a person charged with a criminal offence is often referred to as the “Accused.”
 This is in contrast to the American justice system where the term “Defendant” is used more frequently.